< /> < />

 Whether you’re tossing them into a smoothie, making a creamy chia pudding, or gulping down a glass of chia seed water, these little wonders can play a big role in healthy weight management.

-So, are chia seeds for weight loss really worth the hype?
+So, are chia seeds for weight loss worth the hype?
 Short answer: yes.
 Long answer?
 Also yes, but with science.
 Let’s dive into the research-backed ways that consuming chia seeds can promote healthy weight management and keep you feeling fuller for longer.

 The nutritional benefits of chia seeds